 For the purposes of an MMPA incidental take authorization, three types of take are identified: Level B harassment; Level A harassment; and mortality (or serious injury leading to mortality).
 The categories of marine mammal responses (physiological and behavioral) that fall into the two harassment categories were described in the previous section.

-Because the physiological and behavioral responses of the majority of the marine mammals exposed to military sonar cannot be detected or measured, a method is needed to estimate the number of individuals that will be taken, pursuant to the MMPA, based on the planned action.
-To this end, NMFS uses acoustic criteria that estimate at what received level (when exposed to Navy sonar) Level B harassment and Level A harassment of marine mammals would occur.
+Because the physiological and behavioral responses of the majority of the marine mammals exposed to military sonar cannot be detected or measured, a method is needed to estimate the number of individuals that will be taken, pursuant to the MMPA, based on the proposed action.
+To this end, NMFS uses acoustic criteria that estimate at what received level (when exposed to Navy sonar) Level B Harassment and Level A Harassment of marine mammals would occur.
 These acoustic criteria are discussed below.

 Relatively few applicable data exist to support acoustic criteria specifically for HFAS (such as the Q-20 active sonar).
 However, because MFAS systems have larger impact ranges, NMFS will apply the criteria developed for the MFAS systems to the HFAS systems.

-NMFS utilizes three acoustic criteria for HFAS/MFAS: PTS (injury—Level A Start Printed Page 47299harassment), behavioral harassment from TTS, and sub-TTS (Level B harassment).
+NMFS utilizes three acoustic criteria for HFAS/MFAS: PTS (injury—Level A Harassment), behavioral harassment from TTS, and sub-TTS (Level B Harassment).
 Because the TTS and PTS criteria are derived similarly and the PTS criteria was extrapolated from the TTS data, the TTS and PTS acoustic criteria will be presented first, before the behavioral criteria.

 Level B Harassment Threshold (TTS)